ecliptik/formstack/README.md

 ## Containers

-There are many benefits to using containers for this application stack over a traditional monolithic server install
+There are multiple benefits to using containers for this application stack over a traditional monolithic server install.

 - Partitioning of services, following the [Unix Philosophy](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) of doing one thing well
 - Versioned and tagged container images, adding rollback and [blue-green](https://blog.codeship.com/easy-blue-green-deployments-on-amazon-ec2-container-service/) capabilities